 QC16.
 When you derive the CRC adjustment factor, do you include the number of Federal annuitants over age 65 anywhere in the calculation?
-What about the number of Federal annuitants under age 65?
 In general, explain how you use the group of Federal retirees (if at all) in your calculation of the CRC factor.